0xWryth/CLIAgeOfWar/README.md

 `git clone https://github.com/0xWryth/CLIAgeOfWar`

-Then build the executable `Game` from source code using :
+Then build & run the executable `./out/main` from source code using :

-`make` (or `make clean` to delete the executable file and all the object files from the directory)
+`make run` (or `make clean run` to delete the executable file and all the object files from the directory before)

-## How it works

-* ...
-* ...
+### How to play

+This mini-game is inspired by Age of War, which is played with two people (human against AI).
+Here, it is a turn-based adaptation of this game with a "human" versus "human" mode and a "human" versus "AI" mode.

+* The playing area is a line of 12 squares numbered from 0 to 11.
+* Each player has his base at the end of the game board.
+* The goal is to destroy the opponent's base.

+To do this, each player can create a unit on the square of his base once per turn.

+* The unit can then advance, attack other units or the opposing base.
+* Depending on its type, a unit costs a certain amount of gold coins, has a certain range, health and attack points.
+* (learn more in the [subject](./Projet_C++_TP.pdf))...

 ---

-### Contribution of each member of the group

-- Lucas B. : ...
-- Antonin D. : ...
+### Authors

+* **Lucas B.** - *Code structure, console display...* - @0xWryth
+* **Antonin D.** - *...* - @adepreis

 ---